cmdlab/pyGWBSE/README.md

 - `sudo apt-get install manpages-dev`

 ## How to cite Hetero2d
-If you use Hetero2d in your research, please consider citing the paper!
+If you use *py*GWBSE in your research, please consider citing the paper!

 > Tathagata Biswas, Arunima K. Singh. *pyGWBSE: A high throughput workflow package for GW-BSE calculations.* Computational Materials Science, 2022, 207, 111238. [doi:10.1016/j.commatsci.2022.111238](https://doi.org/10.1016/j.commatsci.2022.111238)